aaronsaray/aaronsaray.com/_posts/2007-07-19-two-new-useful-external-tools-for-eclipse.markdown

 **SVN Update - resource refresh**

 I have a specific project at the top of my PHP Explorer called _release.
 It has all of the newest release folders and repos attached to it.
-No matter what tag I'm working on, that one always has the newest code thats in production for this release.
+No matter what tag I'm working on, that one always has the newest code that's in production for this release.
 Because promotes and updates go into it all the time, I usually have to remember to do the updates by hand in the file system (or actually now I can use the [tortoise plugin]({% post_url 2007-07-14-eclipse-integration-with-tortoise-svn %}) and then make sure to refresh the project to bring in any new files and update their properties.

 I wanted to automate this process so I wrote a batch file which basically looks like this [edited for privacy for ("the triangle")]